What Is Geofencing? Everything You Need to Know

-Proprietary Geofencing Technology
+Proprietary Geofencing Software

 This level of accuracy and flexibility is essential for powering use cases such as detecting which lane a vehicle is in at a toll or distinguishing between drive-thru and walk-in traffic.
 Knowing that a customer has entered a narrow, custom shaped geofence (such as a brand’s store within a shopping center) means brands can automate check-ins for mobile orders because they can detect when a customer walks into the store.

-Advantages of Proprietary Geofencing Technology
+Advantages of Proprietary Geofencing Software

 Proprietary geofencing supports high-value, high-accuracy use cases that may require complex configurations.
 Some businesses, like tolling apps, need a single line or series of lines (instead of a shape) to accurately detect both the direction and speed of a car.
-Or consider a quick service restaurant that may need custom geofence shapes to map out their drive-thru.
+Or consider a quick-service restaurant that may need custom geofence shapes to map out their drive-thru.